St Andrew’s Prep, Eastbourne

 The thought behind how the facilities are used really stands out.
 For example, sports clubs run after school but also early in the morning, offering an alternative to the usual breakfast-club activities and allowing children – and staff – the chance to build the habit and experience the benefits of exercise in the mornings.
 The pavilion doubles up as a Year 7 and 8 common room.
 Located about as far away from the main campus (and boarding house) as it’s possible to get, it gives them a sense of independence and space.

 A new head of performing arts has revolutionised the department, and the school now plans to refurbish the old sports hall into a dedicated performing arts space.
 When I visited a group of children were being educated on the subject of Queen and Freddie Mercury.
-It comes as no surprise then to find that the head, Gareth Jones, is keen on music.
-Drama is another strength and pupils can take LAMDA exams from entry to Grade 6, preparing them for performing arts scholarships or colleges.
-A new head of art, meanwhile, has livened the curriculum up from still life to incorporate mixed media and other techniques in the beautifully-lit art studios.
+Drama is a real strength and pupils can take LAMDA exams from entry to Grade 6, preparing them for performing arts scholarships or colleges.
+The head of art, meanwhile, has livened the curriculum up from still life to incorporate mixed media and other techniques in the beautifully-lit art studios.

 St Andrew’s has scrapped the Common Entrance examination and replaced it with the Bridge Curriculum for years 7, 9 and 9, developed with Eastbourne College.
 It’s a forward-thinking move – this year’s GCSE and A Levels debacle demonstrated the impact of over-reliance on exam preparation as opposed to, you know, learning.